Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 link will extend this timeout.
 - idle_timeout: Provided on creation of a receiver, the time after which the underlying UAMQP link will be closed after no traffic.
 This primarily dictates the length a generator-style receive will run for before exiting if there are no messages.
 Passing None (default) will wait forever, up until the 10 minute threshold if no other action is taken.
-- max_wait_time: Provided when calling receive() to fetch a batch of messages.
+- max_wait_time: Provided when calling receive() to fetch a list of messages.
 Dictates how long the receive() will wait for more messages before returning, similarly up to the aformentioned limits.

 > **NOTE:** If processing of a message or session is sufficiently long as to cause timeouts, as an alternative to calling `renew_lock()` manually, one can
 > leverage the `AutoLockRenew` functionality detailed below.

-### AutoLockRenew
+### [AutoLockRenew][autolockrenew_reference]

 `AutoLockRenew` is a simple method for ensuring your message or session remains locked even over long periods of time, if calling `renew_lock()` is impractical or undesired.
 Internally, it is not much more than shorthand for creating a concurrent watchdog to call `renew_lock()` if the object is nearing expiry.